SamBuckberry/sambuckberry.github.io/_posts/2015-07-14-quickRNAseq.md

 date:   2015-07-14
 ---

-RNA sequencing, or [RNA-Seq](https://en.wikipedia.org/wiki/RNA-Seq), is quickly becoming the preferred method of global differential gene expression analysis, yet many biologists are unfamiliar with how to analyse RNA-Seq data.
+RNA sequencing, or [RNA-Seq](https://en.wikipedia.org/wiki/RNA-Seq), has rapidly become the preferred method of global differential gene expression analysis, yet many biologists are unfamiliar with how to analyse RNA-Seq data.

 I'm often asked by people starting out with RNA-Seq how they could begin to analyse their data.
 It's a tricky question because the methods vary substantially and the choices will depend on the experimental design, sequencing methodology and biological question(s) of interest.